dstearle/shrimp-king/README.md

 <strong>Future Developments:</strong>

 - Favorite system
-- Refactor for new types of shrimp (Caridina)
+- Refactor for new types of shrimp (Caridina, Crayfish, Misc)
 - Chart for dashboard showing prices for shrimp over a period of time

 <br>